6 Sources

 Copy Link

-Moonvalley, a Los Angeles-based AI startup, has released Marey, an AI video generation model trained on licensed data.
-The tool promises professional-grade control for filmmakers while addressing ethical concerns in AI-generated content.
+Moonvalley, a Los Angeles-based AI startup, has publicly released Marey, its "3D-aware" AI video generation model.
+This tool promises a "hybrid" approach to filmmaking, offering more control than standard text-to-video models while addressing ethical concerns in AI-generated content 12.

 Source: Tom's Guide